sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 # Health benefits at Sourcegraph

 US-based Teammates are eligible for health benefits, which are determined jointly by the People and Finance teams on an annual basis.
-Our benefit plans and information can all be found [here](https://guides.lumity.com/90A7tyfs/Sourcegraph/benefits-wellness/medical/medical-plans).
-Request the password in the `#ask-people-team` Slack channel.
+Our benefit plans and information can all be found [here](https://guides.lumity.com/bzW18but/Sourcegraph).
+Request the password in the [#ask-people-team](https://sourcegraph.slack.com/archives/ask-people-team) Slack channel.

 ## Eligibility

 All US-based full-time employees and their dependents are eligible for health benefits through Sourcegraph.
+Benefits are effective on your date of hire.

+Others eligible for benefits include:
+- Your legal spouse or domestic partner,
+- Your unmarried dependent children up until age 26 (including legally adopted and stepchildren), and/or
+- Any dependent child who reaches the limiting age and is incapable of self-support because of a mental or physical disability.

 ## Health benefits we offer